pananton/busrpc-spec/busrpc.md

 ## Endpoint encoding

-In the [Endpoint](#endpoint) section we've already described how call and result endpoints are obtained.
+In the [Endpoint](#endpoint) section we've already described how call and result endpoints are arranged.
 However, we mentioned there that some components of the endpoint require additional encoding, otherwise 2 problems may arise:
-1. if endpoint component contains characters, which are not allowed by message bus implementation for a topic word, then endpoint will not represent a valid topic and any `PUBLISH` or `SUBSCRIBE` operations will fail
+1. if endpoint component contains characters, which are forbidden by underlying message bus for a topic or have some special meaning for it (like wildcards), then endpoint may be considered invalid or (even worse) may be treated incorrectly by `PUBLISH` or `SUBSCRIBE` operation
 2. if endpoint component is a long sequence of characters, either component itself or endpoint as a whole may violate message bus length restriction

-To solve the first problem, busrpc specification defines an escape encoding scheme to be applied to the reserved characters when necessary.
+To solve the first problem, busrpc specification defines an [encoding](#characters-encoding) to be applied to the reserved characters when necessary.

 The second problem requires developers to carefully design their APIs and avoid situations, when some endpoints may occasionally exceed the message bus limit.
 This specification proposes a solution, in which fixed-size hash of the endpoint component's data is added to the endpoint instead of the data itself.